Welcome to Midwest Ohio Baseball • • HomeContact UsYour Privacy

 2. No player is eligible to play unless his properly signed MWOBL contract and birth certificate have been validated by the league at least 24 hours prior to said player playing in his first game.

-3. NEW IN 2009: Players may be rostered on more than one team provided that they are not in the same age level.
-Players remain subject to days rest due to pitch limits across both teams.
+3. Players may be rostered on more than one team provided that they are not in the same age level.
+Players remain subject to days of rest due to pitch limits across both teams.
 Furthermore, it is the coaches’ responsibility to verify any affiliation rules pertaining to players being on more than one roster.

 5. Each team is limited to a maximum of 25 players.